Maine Practice Materials with helpful tips

 Prescott, Dana E. Maine Family Law Forms,(comes with a diskette), 3rd ed.
 Charlottesville, VA: Lexis Law Publishers, 2001

-Extensive Family Law information form Pine Tree Legal Assistance
+Extensive Family Law information from Pine Tree Legal Assistance

 Judicial Ethics and Responsibility